-An influence of forcing agents other than stratospheric ozone and GHGs, such as anthropogenic aerosols, on SAM changes over the historical period has been reported in some climate models (Rotstayn, 2013), but the response across a larger set of CMIP5 models is not robust (Steptoe et al., 2016) and depends on how tropospheric temperature response to aerosols (Choi et al., 2019).
+An influence of forcing agents other than stratospheric ozone and GHGs, such as anthropogenic aerosols, on SAM changes over the historical period has been reported in some climate models (Rotstayn, 2013), but the response across a larger set of CMIP5 models is not robust (Steptoe et al., 2016) and depends on how tropospheric temperature responds to aerosols (Choi et al., 2019).
 This gives low confidence in the potential influence of anthropogenic aerosols on the SAM in the future.

-El Niño-Southern Oscillation
+El Niño–Southern Oscillation